 He shrugged again.

 “Honestly,” she said.
-“You would think that you’d realize that bringing a five-foot long black sword to a meeting like this would be a little conspicuous.
-It doesn’t help that said sword bleeds smoke and can talk in people’s minds.”
+“You would think that you’d realize that bringing a five foot long black sword to a meeting like this would be a little conspicuous.
+It doesn’t help, mind you, that said sword bleeds smoke and can talk in people’s minds.”

-“I don’t mind being conspicuous,” he said.
+“I don’t mind being conspicuous.”

 “I do,” she replied.
 “I’m not exactly eager for Denth to find me again.”

-He grimaced, and she thought he’d argue some more, but he finally just nodded.
+Vasher grimaced, and she thought he’d argue some more, but he finally just nodded.
 “You’re right, of course,” he said.
 “I’ve just never been all that good at sneaking.
 Denth used to make fun of me for that too.”

 Vivenna frowned.
 “You were friends, then?”